 Sgt Bill McLeod

-The Sacrifice Medal was created to provide a tangible and lasting form of recognition for members of the Canadian Forces and those who work with them who have been wounded or killed by hostile action as well as Canadian Forces members who died as a result of their service.
+The Sacrifice Medal was created to provide a tangible and lasting form of recognition for the sacrifices made by members of the Canadian Forces and those who work with them who have been wounded or killed under honourable circumstances as a direct result of a hostile action or action intended for a hostile force.

 For more information about the Sacrifice Medal please visit:

 For more information about 17 Wing please visit:http://www.airforce.forces.gc.ca/17w-17e/index-eng.asp